List of Scooby-Doo characters: Mayor Fred Jones Sr.

 Mayor Fred Jones Sr. (voiced by Gary Cole) is the mayor of Crystal Cove and Fred's adoptive father, first appearing in the pilot.
 He is proud of Crystal Cove being named the "Most Haunted Place on Earth" and uses it to attract tourism while annoyed that his son and the rest of Mystery Inc. keep unmasking the fake monsters.
 In the season one finale, it is revealed that he was the Freak of Crystal Cove, that he kidnapped Fred when he was a baby in order to prevent Brad and Judy from returning and that he was behind the disappearance of the original Mystery Incorporated.
-He was subsequently sent to jail.
+He was subsequently sent to jail with Sheriff Stone asking "Say it isn't so?"
 Mayor Fred Jones Sr.'s arrest led to Janet Nettles becoming the new Mayor of Crystal Cove.

 In season two, Fred Jones Sr. was seen in prison as Mystery Inc. left some items in his care to keep the items out of Professor Pericles' clutches.

 In the rebooted timeline depicted in the series finale "Come Undone", Fred Jones Sr. is the principal and soccer coach of Crystal Cove High School.